Real work experience

 The Jim Hume Youth Engagement Program

-Each summer, the Foundation employs the next generation of public policy leaders through the Jim Hume Summer internship.
+The Foundation employs the next generation of public policy leaders through the Jim Hume Summer internship.

 About Jim Hume